 We have direct access to more than 5000 patients and 100 clinics around the world.
 We have conducted more than 1000 recruitment studies a year collaborating with over 100 centers and in around 50 countries.

-Among the services that Umbilicus provides, is the feasibility studies for the recruitment process.
+Among the services that Umbilicus provides, are the feasibility studies for the recruitment process.
 It includes a timeframe for the completion of a given study, the feasibility/difficulty, recommendations regarding the sample size, and inclusion and exclusion criteria.

-To Further discuss Umbilicus services and share case studies, book a meeting.
+To further discuss Umbilicus services and share case studies, book a meeting.